PaperCutSoftware/GhostTrap/README.md

 *Windows:* [ghost-trap-installer.exe](http://www.papercut.com/anonftp/pub/open-source/ghost-trap/ghost-trap-installer-1.0.9.06.exe)  (version 1.0)

 ##Motivation
-PDL interpreters are large complex native code solutions.
+Page Description Language (PDL) interpreters are large complex native code solutions.
 Adobe Reader is also a PDL viewer and as evident by the number of security updates seen over the years, maintaining a secure solution in this space is a difficult and ongoing exercise.